 In 2008, California voters took redistricting for state offices away from the Legislature — which often drew maps to the advantage of elected officials or one political party — and gave the power to an independent commission.
 In 2010, voters added congressional maps to the commission’s duties.
 One of the cardinal rules that voters set: Consider diversity, including abiding by the Voting Rights Act.

 The track record of the Citizens Redistricting Commission is mixed on that score.
-Statewide, Latinos make up 30% of the voting age population, but are a majority in just 19% of the 173 congressional and legislative districts, according to an analysis released Wednesday by the Public Policy Institute of California.
-And that’s only a slight increase from the 15% under the old maps.
+Statewide, Latinos make up 30% of the voting age population, but are a majority in just 19% of the current 173 congressional and legislative districts, according to an analysis by the Public Policy Institute of California.
+And that’s only a slight increase from the 15% under the previous maps.
 Asian Americans are nearly 15% of the population, but a majority in just one district, while there is still no district where African Americans are the majority.

 Still, between 2012 and 2020, the commission’s new districts largely succeeded in helping to add elected officials of color in California, according to a study by the USC Schwarzenegger Institute: The number of Latinos and Asian Americans elected to Congress doubled, and the numbers of Latino, Black and Asian American legislators also increased, compared to election results from the maps drawn by the Legislature after the 2000 census.